Heritage Personal Museum - 3rd Edition *Temporarily Back-Ordered*

 “‘The atom bomb killed victims three times,’ a college professor once said.
 Indeed, the nuclear blast has three components – heat, pressure wave, and radiation – and was unprecedented in its ability to kill en masse.” - Yoshiro Yamawaki

-The atomic bombing of Hiroshima during the world war killed approximately 140,000 individuals total.
+The atomic bombing of Hiroshima during the world war killed approximately 140,000 individuals in total.
 At the moment of detonation, a fireball was generated which reached temperatures of 4000ºc or 7232ºf.
 That is only 1500ºc less than the surface of the sun.
 American soldiers positioned at sea were instructed to cover their eyes during the blast.
 It was so bright that they reported seeing their bones through the hands that were covering their eyes.
 Up to 4000 meters from the detonation site melted roof tiles could be found scattering the ground and on buildings.
 These melted roof tiles are extremely scarce since closer buildings were destroyed completely.

 Lockheed U-2 Spy Plane Metal

-The Lockheed is an American reconnaissance aircraft used for high altitude surveillance.
+The Lockheed is an American reconnaissance aircraft used for high-altitude surveillance.
 It was produced during the cold war for non-stop surveillance of enemy territories.
 Since the cold war, U-2 planes have been used by the USA in Afghanistan and Iraq and are still in service today.

 Vostok 1 Flown Metal (First Man in Space Yuri Gagarin)